Matt Robinson is a journalist, translator and former Reuters Bureau Chief for the Balkans and Special Correspondent for Central and Eastern Europe.

 Doruntina has worked in investigative articles and tv shows on different stories about corruption and has won the ‘Story of the year in education reporting” prize, for junior journalists given by the Journalist Association of Kosovo and GIZ.

-Maja joined BIRN as a reporter covering Serbia in June 2016.
+Based in Belgrade, Maja joined BIRN as a reporter covering Serbia in June 2016.

 Elameri began her professional career in journalism in 2000.
 She initially worked for daily newspaper Dnevni Avaz, reporting on social issues, and was also the editor-in-chief of Azra magazine for nine years.